-The most widely available Poodle color, black Poodles have dark, black coats with no other markings.
+The most widely available standard Poodle color, black Poodles have dark, black coats with no other markings.
 Darker fur tones are genetically dominant.
 This means that if you bred a black poodle with a light-colored one, that puppies will most likely turn out black.
 Black and other dark-colored Poodles are more susceptible to certain health conditions, such as squamous cell carcinoma of the digit (SCDD), than light-colored dogs.

 As with black Poodles, brown Poodles are a popular color choice for this breed.
 Brown-colored poodles have rich, chocolate coats with liver points and dark amber-hued eyes.
 Brown fur is caused by the bb gene, while the BB gene results in black Poodles.

 3. White Poodle